michhar/azureml-keras-yolov3-custom/README.md

 ### Augment dataset

-You may also wish to increase the size of the datsaset by performing image augmentation.
+You may also wish to increase the size of the dataset by performing image augmentation.
 Take a look at `augmentation.py` to do so using `imgaug` library which now can operate with bounding boxes, etc.

 ## Data Storage